($1,177) Cost to ship a car from Louisville, KY to St. George, UT

 The time of the year

-Seasonal demand and weather conditions in both Louisville and St. George can impact car shipping prices.
+Both seasonal trends and local weather in Louisville and St. George can influence what you’ll pay for car shipping.

 Louisville has seasonal extremes in both temperature and precipitation are not uncommon during early spring and late fall; severe weather is not uncommon, with occasional tornado outbreaks in the region.
 Winter typically brings a mix of rain, sleet, and snow, with occasional heavy snowfall and icing.
 Be sure to check your weather app to avoid inclement weather during your move.